The Assembly, Dynamics and Organisation of Filaments and Cellular Responses

 Our Focussed Workshop will provide a mechanism to nucleate new collaborative partnerships that will lead to outstanding science and the award of grants by research councils.
 Discussion sessions will be a very important element of the event, and it is hoped that all attendees will come ready to engage fully in that element of the programme.
 Our aim by the close of the meeting is to have seeded potential new collaborations and novel lines of cutting-edge interdisciplinary research in this area.

 Who should attend?

 We invite participation by academic, industrial and clinical scientists in the UK who are interested in the central goal of generating new collaborative research interactions at the physical/life sciences interface focussed on this subject area.

 This event is heavily subsidised by PoLNet2, the Durham Biophysical Sciences Institute (BSI) and the Durham Institute of Advanced Study (IAS).
 A £30 registration fee will be charged which includes all catering (lunch, refreshment breaks and dinner).
 To register for this workshop please first complete the online registration form below and then make payment via telephone: 0191 334 6912, quoting: 'Filaments and Cellular Responses 20th-21st March' when making the payment.
 For alternative payment arrangements, please contact firstname.lastname@example.org.
 Accommodation and travel costs cannot be covered by the meeting organisers (please email email@example.com for any advice).
-Please register using the below online form.
-Please note registration for this event closes on Tuesday 14th March.
+Registration for this event has now closed.

 The meeting will take place at the Calman Learning Centre (Rm 407), Durham University.
 Maps and directions.